Peterr181/engineering_thesis/README.md

  - Displaying all platform users
  - Creating personal workout plan and diet plan
  - Creating live chats depend on rooms category

+This is just initial description for this project full documentation with app is still in progress ;)